Icekingroyale/icekingroyale/README.md

 # 👋 Hello, World!

- I'm Chimaobi, a `Frontend Web Developer` with an eye for Design and Detail.
+ I'm Chimaobi, a `Web Developer` with an eye for Design and Detail.

 <h3 align="left"> 🛠 Languages and Tools:</h3>